 2. Oblique Dead Bug with Ball

 The Dead Bug is great for the muscles in the front of your core, the rectus abdominis and transverse abdominis.
 When you add the ball, you get an awesome cross-body contraction that fires up your obliques.
-Use a light ball and keep your lower back against the floor.
+Use a light ball and keep your ribs against the floor.
 Focus on pushing your leg and arm into the ball.
 Exhale as you extend your leg; inhale as you bring it towards your belly.
 2 sets of 8 reps/leg.

 3. Incline Plank with March